DFE-Digital/find-information-about-academies-and-trusts/docs/test-approach.md

 #### UI

 UI tests verify that the UI behaves as it should under both happy and unhappy path conditions.
-These tests are are run in an isolated environment with external dependencies (such as APIs) mocked.
+These tests are are run in an isolated environment with external dependencies (such as APIs and databases) mocked.

 #### Integration